GreptimeTeam/docs/docs/user-guide/continuous-aggregation/manage-flow.md

 Only the following types of expressions are allowed after the `SELECT` keyword:
 - Aggregate functions: Refer to the [Expression](./expression.md) documentation for details.
-- Time window functions: Refer to the [Define Time Window](#define-time-window) section for details.
+- Time window functions: Refer to the [define time window](#define-time-window) section for details.
 - Scalar functions: Such as `col`, `to_lowercase(col)`, `col + 1`, etc. This part is the same as in a standard `SELECT` clause in GreptimeDB.

 The query must include a `FROM` clause to specify the source table.
 As join clauses are currently not supported, the query can only aggregate columns from a single table.